Koredotcom/docs/docs/xo/how-tos/migrate-external-bots/google-dialogflow-bot.md

-# Migrate Google Dialogflow Bot to the XO Platform
+# Migrate Google Dialogflow Bot

 The Kore.ai XO Platform supports the migration of an existing **Google Dialogflow** bot into your XO Platform account using the External NLU Adapter.